jrmhx/blog/content/posts/md_arrays_in_c/index.md

 ```
 This is a cleaner and more straightforward way of handling arrays of varying sizes in C, provided that the compiler supports C99 or later standards.

-### Last Talking Cock:
-If you understand the pointers and mutidimentional arrays in C, you already A MASTER OF C! 💃🏻💃🏻💃🏻🕺🏻🕺🏻🕺🏻

-Lol but honestly, in C there's not necessary many cool stuffs (like `vector` in C++ or GC in Java).
-That why you might find C usually under the shadow of C++🥲.

-Even though, I reckon that understanding that Memory Allocation stuff is critical for learning whatever kinds of programming languages. **It's not just the language but the mindset as a programmer**.

-For an advanced understanding of C, computer architecture, compilation principle and even a bit linux system kernel, please have a look at [CMU 15-213: CSAPP](https://csapp.cs.cmu.edu/).
-It's not easy, but no cap that it's my first inspired course in computer science study jounery.
-It indeed cooked most of the fundamentals you need to know in computer science.
-Its reputation is well deserived🙂.

 ### Some References:
 - [GeeksforGeeks: lvalue and rvalue in C language](https://www.geeksforgeeks.org/lvalue-and-rvalue-in-c-language/)
 - [CppReference: C99 variable length arrays](https://en.cppreference.com/w/c/language/array#Variable-length_arrays)